oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

      `select null as "End of script" from dual;`

-3. On the toolbar, click the **Run Script** button and wait for the script to finish running.
+3. On the toolbar, select the **Run Script** button and wait for the script to finish running.
 Don't worry if you see some error messages on the **Script Output** tab.
 These are expected the first time you run the script.

     - The script takes a few minutes to run.
     - In the bottom-left corner, the cog wheel may remain still for about a minute, and then it turns as the script is processed.
 The script output is displayed after the script is finished running.